TedTolboom/dk.logichome/README.md

 ## Change Log:
 ### v 2.0.0
 * Major app update to SDK2
-* Added all options to support FW 2.x of ZHC5010
+* Added all options to support FW 2.x (secure includion) of ZHC5010
+* Restructured parameters settings to simplify options
+###Release notes:
 * Re-pairing (removal and inclusion) based on new app strongly recommended for ZHC5010 (scene flowcards will not work)
-* It is advised to remove devices before updating the v 2.0.0 as this will reset the device and ease inclusion.
+* It is advised to remove devices before updating the v 2.0.0 as this will reset the device and erase inclusion.
 * Not removing a device prior to installation of v 2.0.0 will result in five orphaned devices that has to be deleted individually afterwards.
-* Restructured parameters settings to simplify options

 ### v 1.0.4
 * Fixed minor error in switch Binary report parser in case a number is reported as Switch value